How to chop samples online

 Start with a source

 Use a loop, drum break, vocal phrase, field recording, or any sound you have permission to use.
-Drag it into Chppr and wait for the waveform.
+Drag it into Chppr, or load the sample beat if you want to try chopping immediately.

 Find the phrase